decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 compromised the unpublished (and presumably securely stored) [[ref: pre-rotation]] key in order to rotate the DID keys.

-The cost of having [[ref: pre-rotation]] protection is a much more complicated process to update the keys of a DID.
-The following are some considerations we have come across in considering how to use the [[ref: pre-rotation]] feature.
-The feature definitely adds a layer of key management complexity in return for the benefit.
+The cost of having [[ref: pre-rotation]] protection is a more complicated process to update the keys of a DID.
+The following are some considerations we have come across in thinking about how to use the [[ref: pre-rotation]] feature.
+The feature adds a layer of key management complexity in return for the benefit.

 #### Key Rotation with Pre-Rotation

-In using [[ref: pre-rotation]], a [[ref: DID Controller]] should generate an "active" key for the [[ref: DIDDoc]] where it can be used for "production" purposes (signing, decrypting), and generates the "next key" in an isolated location from production.
-This prevents both the "active" and "next key" from being compromised in the same attack.
-For example, an intruder gets into your infrastructure and is able to extract all of your private keys both DID control keys would be lost.
+In using [[ref: pre-rotation]], a [[ref: DID Controller]] should generate an "active" key for the [[ref: DIDDoc]] that is accessible for "production" purposes (signing, decrypting), and generates the "next key" in an isolated location from production.
+This prevents both the "active" and "next key" from being compromised in the same intrusion attack.
+For example, if an intruder gets into your infrastructure and is able to extract all of your private keys both DID control keys would be lost.
 Thus, we expect the feature to be used as follows:

 - The [[ref: DID Controller]] creating the DID would request from an isolated